 The aim of this learning is to bring awareness of what is possible and what is needed to assist others with the same issues.
-Self harm is a behavior to be respected, because it serves the person.
-It is also a behavior to be taken seriously, and with compassion.
+Self-harm is a behaviour to be respected because it serves the person.
+It is also behaviour to be taken seriously, and with compassion.

 Willis, J. on “Bullicide”

 Willis tells us about the impact of bullying on people who self-harm.
 He also explains with neuroscience that both physical and emotional pain activates the same area of the brain.

 Lewis’ sharing of his experiences of self-harming may resonate with many people.
 As in the above video, bullying is known to be a trigger for self-harm.
 Lewis tells us of the value of loving people who are suffering from emotional pain.

 Self-harm indicates the need to cope with unbearable emotional pain.
 The most important aspect of treating clients who have learnt this coping strategy is to authentically respect the person, and what they do and feel.
 The therapy sessions will then deal with the emotional turmoil that underlies the need to self-harm.
 The therapist and client work together to understand the origins of difficult feelings.
 Reminiscing past experiences in a secure therapeutic environment bring up emotions attached to these experiences.
 As Lewis explains, cutting silences emotions.
 Therapy brings the voice back to these emotions.
 This voice is also heard by the therapist who respects the process.